zenika-open-source/promote-open-source-project/README.md

 <br />

 <details>
-<summary>⭐ Talk about your project to your friends and colleagues to get your first github stars before publishing to social networks</summary>
+<summary>⭐ Make your project trustable before publishing to social networks</summary>
 <p>

 > A minimum amount of stars makes your project more trustable than a project with zero star.
 Ask people you know to support your project before doing a public announcement on social medias.